-Techniques for Assisting the Aging -The Three R's: Reality Orientation,
+Techniques for Assisting the Aging-N4241 The Three Rs: Reality Orientation, Remotivation, Reminiscing

-Remotivation, Reminiscing

-The three R's of group work with the aging person are the focus of the course.
+The three Rs of group work with the aging person are the focus of the course.
 The purpose is to provide three techniques that assist in improving the quality of life for the aging person through group activities.
 Concepts include selecting groups, developing a leader's sensitivity and empathy, and evaluating outcomes of specific activities in relation to reality orientation, remotivation and reminiscing.

-(Prerequisite: Junior level standing in the School of Nursing or permission of the instructor.)
+Caring for Aged Populations N4341

+Interdisciplinary course provides basic content on gerontics plus strategies for caring for elders-especially frail elderly.
+Emphasis on knowledge and strategies, caring qualities needed by caregivers, and on psychosocial caring for elders who are experiencing motivational, nutritional pharmacological, and/or psychological health problems.

+N3250, 3350, Client Populations and Their Nursing Needs

-46 N3250, 3350 4350, A-Z The courses in this series focus on the characteristics of particular populations and the implications of these characteristics for nursing and health care (Proposition).
-N3350 A standing in the nursing major or consent of instructor if interdisciplinary course.)
-Nursing and Health Care in Rural Communities Considers unique features of rural communities as they affect health care of residents.
-Clinical activities include N3350 B assessment and practice in one or more rural health care facilities.
-Prospects and Problems of Aging Interdisciplinary course which considers several theories of aging, health related problems of aging, public policy issues related to the elderly, and alternative approaches to attaining a high quality of life for the aging.
-Nursing the School Age Child Study of special problems of the school age child and nursing functions in health promotion.
+The courses in this series focus on the characteristics of particular populations and the implications of these characteristics for nursing and health care.
+(Prerequisite: Upper division standing in the nursing major or consent of instructor if interdisciplinary course.)

+Nursing the Patient with Diabetes Mellitus

+Focuses on the characteristics of the patient with diabetes mellitus, Incorporates the most current research based knowledge regarding education and research needs.
+Clinical practice involves in-agency care, home care, outreach screening and patient education classes.
+Emphasizes the patient as the coordinator of his/her health care with the professional nurse as the primary health care provider.

+Nursing and Health Care in Rural N3351 Communities

+Considers unique features of rural communities as they affect health care of residents.
+Clinical activities include community assessment and practice in one or more rural health care facilities.

+Prospects and Problems of Aging

+Interdisciplinary course which considers several theories of aging, health related problems of aging, public policy issues related to the elderly, and alternative approaches to attaining a high quality of life for the aging.

+Nursing the School Age Child

+Study of special problems of the school age child and nursing functions in health promotion.
 Clinical experiences in selected school health settings and other related settings.

-The Mexican-American Family - Values and Health Care Interdisciplinary course.
-Considers predominant values and cultural beliefs of this propulation group as they affect health care.
+The Mexican-American Family-Values and Health Care

+Interdisciplinary course.
+Considers predominant values and cultural beliefs of this population group as they affect health care.

-N3360, 3460, Selected Roles in Nursing 4360, A-Z The courses in this series offer the opportunity for in-depth exploration of some identified roles in nursing practice.
+N3360, 3460, Selected Roles in Nursing

+The courses in this series offer the opportunity for in-depth exploration of some identified roles in nursing practice.
 (Prerequisite: Upper division standing in the nursing major and/or consent of instructor.)

+Perioperative Nursing

-N3360 A Perioperative Nursing Explores the role of the professional nurse in providing care during the perioperative period.
+Explores the role of the professional nurse in providing care during the perioperative period.
 Clinical practice includes activities in each stage of the intraoperative period.